Micro Fulfilment Centers: Do You Need Micro Warehousing?

 Faster delivery times

 Micro fulfilment centres are located close to the end consumers, which means that orders are delivered quickly since they have to travel for shorter durations.
-In addition, for those packages shipping cross-border, the reduced delivery distance lowers the cost of shipping which allows businesses to offer their customers fast and affordable delivery experiences.
+In addition, since packages have to cross fewer shipping zones, the cost of shipping is lower which allows businesses to offer their customers fast and affordable delivery experiences.

 Enhanced customer service